SmartlyDressedGames/Unturned-Docs/items/introduction.rst

 Useable :ref:`doc_item_asset_intro:euseabletype` ``None``
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::

+Setting this property adds functionality from a corresponding Useable class.
+Unless ``Can_Player_Equip`` has been configured otherwise, this *at least* means the item is equippable.

-Class for how to treat equippable items.
-This is often used with the ``Slot`` property, which determines which item slots an item is equippable in.
+This property is often used in conjunction with the ``Slot`` property, which determines where an item can be equipped from.

 Blueprints and Actions
 ``````````````````````